webpagine/.github/profile/README.md

 [**Astro**](https://astro.build) is really a powerful framework for building content-driven website!

 It fits my needs perfectly!
-At this point, four months of development were suspended.
+At this point, four months of development of Pagine were suspended.

 After that, I thought about integrating Starlark as embedded programming language, but this still couldn't match the strong competitiveness of the Node.js NPM ecosystem. 😇

-If the project has a change to be restarted next time, it must be COMPLETELY DIFFERENT from now. 😉
+If the project has a change/chance to be restarted next time, it must be **COMPLETELY DIFFERENT** from now. 😉